America Ferrera

+America Georgina Ferrera (/fəˈrɛərə/; born April 18, 1984) is an American actress, director and television producer.
+She has received numerous accolades, including a Primetime Emmy Award, a Golden Globe Award, and a Screen Actors Guild Award, in addition to a nomination for an Academy Award.
+In 2007 and 2024, Time named her one of the 100 most influential people in the world and in 2023, she was named in BBC's 100 Women list.

-America Georgina Ferrera (/fəˈrɛərə/; born April 18, 1984) is an American actress.
-Born in Los Angeles to Honduran parents, Ferrera developed an interest in acting at a young age, performing in several stage productions at her school.
+Ferrera developed an interest in acting at a young age, performing in several stage productions at her school.
 She made her feature film debut in 2002 with the comedy-drama Real Women Have Curves, earning praise for her performance.
-Ferrera has won an Emmy Award, a Golden Globe Award, and a Screen Actors Guild Award among others.

-Ferrera achieved modest success early in her career with roles in films such as the Disney original film Gotta Kick It Up!
-(2002) and the comedy-drama The Sisterhood of the Traveling Pants (2005); the latter earned her the Imagen Award for Best Actress and her first nomination for the ALMA Award for Outstanding Actress in a Motion Picture.
-She undertook television roles including the eponymous role on the ABC comedy-drama Ugly Betty (2006–2010).
-She was praised for playing the protagonist of the series, Betty Suarez, and won several Best Actress Awards in 2007 at the Golden Globe Awards, the Screen Actors Guild Awards, and the Primetime Emmy Awards, the first for a Latina woman in the category.
+She achieved modest success early in her career with roles in films such as the comedy-dramas Gotta Kick It Up!
+(2002) and The Sisterhood of the Traveling Pants (2005).
+She garnered further critical acclaim and recognition for her starring role as Betty Suarez in the ABC comedy-drama series Ugly Betty (2006–2010).
+For her performance, she won a Golden Globe Award, a Screen Actors Guild Award, and a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series, the first for a Latina woman in the category.

-Ferrera's other notable film roles include the drama The Dry Land (2010), the romantic comedy Our Family Wedding (2010), and the crime drama End of Watch (2012).
-She provided the voice of Astrid Hofferson in the How to Train Your Dragon franchise, including the three films and the television series Dreamworks Dragons.
-She co-produced and starred as Amy Sosa in the NBC workplace comedy series Superstore (2015–2021).
+Ferrera's other film roles include the drama The Dry Land (2010), the romantic comedy Our Family Wedding (2010), the crime drama End of Watch (2012), and the fantasy comedy Barbie (2023), which earned her a nomination for the Academy Award for Best Supporting Actress.
+She also voiced Astrid Hofferson in the How to Train Your Dragon franchise (2010–2019) and co-produced and starred in the NBC workplace comedy series Superstore (2015–2021).

-Time named her one of the 100 most influential people in the world in 2007.

 Early life and education

 Ferrera, the youngest of six children, was born in Los Angeles, California.
 Her parents, América Griselda Ayes and Carlos Gregorio Ferrera, were originally from Tegucigalpa, Honduras, and immigrated to the United States in the mid-1970s.
 Ferrera has stated that she has Lenca ancestry.
 Her mother worked as the director of the housekeeping staff for one of the Hilton Hotels, and stressed the importance of higher education.
-When Ferrera was 7, her parents divorced and her father returned to Honduras.
+When Ferrera was seven, her parents divorced and her father returned to Honduras.
 Ferrera was estranged from her father when he died there in 2010.

 Ferrera was raised in the Woodland Hills section of Los Angeles, where she attended Calabash Street Elementary School, George Ellery Hale Middle School and El Camino Real High School.
 At age seven she played a small role in a school production of Hamlet, and when she was 10 she played the Artful Dodger in Oliver!.

 While at El Camino High School, she took acting lessons.
 She entered the University of Southern California (USC) on a presidential scholarship, double-majoring in theatre and international relations.
 She dropped out to focus on her acting career, but completed her bachelor's degree in May 2013.